Our Contaminated Site Remediation Technologies & Services

 Through the use of cutting-edge technology, we have the tools available to meet your site’s in-situ remediation needs.

-At SCG Remediation Services, we specialize in environmental remediation using state-of-the-art in-situ technologies.
-Our innovative methods address soil and groundwater contamination directly at its source, providing effective solutions without extensive excavation or surface disruption.
-By employing techniques such as Multi-Phase Vacuum Extraction (MPE), Soil Vapour Extraction (SVE), and Air Sparging, we target and eliminate pollutants like hydrocarbons and volatile organic compounds (VOCs).
+Our innovative methods address soil and groundwater contamination directly at the source.
+By employing techniques such as Multi-Phase Vacuum Extraction (MPE), Soil Vapour Extraction (SVE), and Air Sparging, we target and eliminate pollutants like petroleum hydrocarbons, solvents, and Volatile Organic Compounds (VOCs).

-Our approach ensures that your site’s remediation needs are met efficiently and sustainably, restoring the environment while minimizing impact on surrounding areas.
+SCG’s approach ensures that your site’s remediation objectives are met efficiently, restoring the environment while minimizing the impact on business operations and surrounding areas.

 Multi-Phase Vacuum Extraction (MPE)

-The system is installed in a well field using pre-existing well infrastructure or via subsurface piping and is able to recover a variety of contaminants (air and liquid phase) immediately after commissioning.
-This in-situ extraction technique is adaptable and versatile for use under different site conditions.
+The system is installed using pre-existing well infrastructure or via subsurface piping.
+It is capable of recovering a variety of industrial contaminants immediately after commissioning.
+This in-situ extraction technique is highly adaptable for complex site conditions where rapid recovery is required.

 Effective media